This section was written by Leandro Cabo from rhcplivearchive.com

 “As soon as I finish this promotional tour in Europe, I'm going back to Los Angeles to record the next Red Hot Chili Peppers album.
 I will also continue to work with Josh on my own music whenever I get the chance.
 With a little luck, the Red Hot Chili Peppers album will be ready in 6 months and we'll go on tour right after, which is to say at the start of the school year.
 I also hope to release something of my own around the same time.” - Rock Mag (France), March 2001 issue (interview from February 2001)

 It’s unknown which and how many songs were recorded as these sessions were never mentioned again from this point.
-Our guess it's that his plans were abandoned when he was refused to release another album so soon after To Record Only Water for Ten Days, and changed his plans once he started working on By the Way.
+Our guess it's that his plans were abandoned when he was refused to release another album so soon after To Record Only Water for Ten Days, and changed his plans once the band started working on By the Way.

 FOURTH ALBUM DEMOS